tom-metherell/Mice.jl/README.md

 `iter` is the number of iterations to perform.

 `progressReports` is a boolean indicating whether to print progress reports.

+`gcSchedule` determines how often the garbage collector is invoked (additionally to when it would be anyway).
+This can improve performance for large datasets.
+The value is the fraction of your machine's RAM that remains free at which the garbage collector will be invoked.
+The default is `1.0` (i.e. after every iteration of every variable), but this may be excessive for smaller jobs.

+`threads` determines whether the imputations are executed in parallel using multithreading.
+The default is `true`, but this may make performance worse for small jobs (see [Benchmarks](#benchmarks)).
+Note that unlike in R, [random number generation is thread-safe by default in Julia](https://julialang.org/blog/2021/11/julia-1.7-highlights/#new_rng_reproducible_rng_in_tasks).

 #### Example
 ```